Nakayama algebras and Fuchsian singularities: Introduction

 In their remarkable paper \cite{Happel:Seidel:2010}, Happel and Seidel classify all the Nakayama algebras which are piecewise hereditary.
 The aim of this paper is to classify all the Nakayama algebras of \emph{Fuchsian type}, that is, the Nakayama algebras which are derived equivalent to Fuchsian singularities, or equivalently, derived equivalent to extended canonical algebras.
 The main result of this paper is contained in Figure \ref{Figure1} given below ({see Theorem \ref{classification-of-Fuchsian-nakayama-cat}}).

-For $(r, n-r)$ with $r\geq 3$ and $n-r\geq 2$, the entry $[a,b,c],(a,b,c)$ or $\langle a,b,c]$ in Figure \ref{Figure1} describes the type of $N_n(r)$, i.e. of module type, of sheaf type, or of Fuchsian type, respectively: \begin{itemize} \item [-] $[a,b,c]$: denotes the type of the bounded derived category of the hereditary star quiver with three branches of length $a,b,c$ respectively. \item [-] $(a,b,c)$: denotes the type of the bounded derived category of coherent sheaves $D^b(\coh\X)$ for the weighted projective line $\X:=\X(a,b,c)$. \item [-] $\langle a,b,c]$: denotes the type of the stable category of vector bundles $\zvect\X$ for the weighted projective line $\X:=\X(a,b,c)$. \end{itemize} The dark green bricks on the right, forming the wall, contain the Coxeter numbers of $N_n(r)$.
+For a triple $a,b,c$, the symbols $[a,b,c],(a,b,c)$ and $\langle a,b,c]$ in Figure \ref{Figure1} each denotes the derived equivalent type of $N_n(r)$ for $r\geq 3$ and $n-r\geq 2$: \begin{itemize} \item [-] module type $[a,b,c]$: denotes the type of the bounded derived category of the hereditary star quiver with three branches of length $a,b,c$ respectively. \item [-] sheaf type $(a,b,c)$: denotes the type of the bounded derived category of coherent sheaves $D^b(\coh\X)$ for the weighted projective line $\X:=\X(a,b,c)$. \item [-] Fuchsian type $\langle a,b,c]$: denotes the type of the stable category of vector bundles $\zvect\X$ for the weighted projective line $\X:=\X(a,b,c)$. \end{itemize} The dark green bricks on the right, forming the wall, contain the Coxeter numbers of $N_n(r)$.